mrenrich84/CV/README.md

 After 7 years of charting the North Sea and others marine surveyor jobs, I felt ready for a bigger adventure and bought a restaurant in the Canary Island.

 Being an owner and a manager, it has been a huge experience, having the opportunity to lead a team while at the same time manage the business at various levels.
-However things didn't turned out as expected, so me and my girlfriend packed up for a gap year in Thailand and around.
+However things didn't turn out as expected, therefore me and my girlfriend packed up for a gap year in Thailand and around.

-Back in Europe, I felt my previous professions were not fullfilling me anymore so I started looking around.
+Back in Europe, I felt my previous professions were not fulfilling me anymore so I started looking around.
-That is where I found this gem which is the Makers Academy 3 months web dev bootcamp and learned I am a born-to-be developer with exceptional interests on producing "beatiful code".
+That is where I found this gem which is the Makers Academy 3 months web dev boot camp and learned I am a born-to-be developer with exceptional interests on producing "beautiful code".

 ***
 ### Skills
-- **Self improvement**
+- **Self-improvement**
-- **Analythical thinker and fast problem solver**
+- **Analytical thinker and fast problem solver**
 - **Charmed by coding and fast learner**
 - **Thrives under pressure and high responsibility**